abitdodgy/words_counted/README.md

 ## About

 Originally I wrote this program for a code challenge.
 My initial implementation was decent, but it could have been better.
 Thanks to [Dave Yarwood](http://codereview.stackexchange.com/a/47515/1563) for helping me improve my code.
 Some of this code is based on his recommendations.
-You can find the original implementation as well sa the code review on [Code Review](http://codereview.stackexchange.com/questions/46105/a-ruby-string-analyser).
+You can find the original implementation as well as the code review on [Code Review](http://codereview.stackexchange.com/questions/46105/a-ruby-string-analyser).

 ## Contributing